florence-social/mastodon-fork/CODE_OF_CONDUCT.md

 ## When Something Happens

-If you see behavior that is not aligned with this Code of Conduct, here’s how you can handle it.
+If you see behavior that is not aligned with this Code of Conduct, here's how you can handle it.

 Consider the situation and if it might be useful to screenshot messages in case the messages in question are deleted.

-The person may not be completely aware of the Code of Conduct or specific items within it. **If you consider it safe** and you are comfortable in doing so you can start by letting them know that their actions weren’t appropriate and point them to specific parts of the Code of Conduct.
+The person may not be completely aware of the Code of Conduct or specific items within it. **If you consider it safe** and you are comfortable in doing so you can start by letting them know that their actions weren't appropriate and point them to specific parts of the Code of Conduct.
 One suggestion is to send a private message first, because this can avoid potentially embarrassing someone.
 Politely and patiently let the person know that their behavior isn’t in line with the Code of Conduct.
 Share the code of conduct with them and refer to specific parts which you think their behavior is not in line with.
 You may ask them to adjust their behavior or possibly edit or delete a message.

 **If you don’t feel safe or comfortable** telling that person, or they refuse to change their behavior or delete text which is not in line with the CoC, it may be time to report the incident.
 See how to report an incident in the following section.
 You may also directly contact admins or moderators, especially if the behavior requires immediate attention